LYHuang333/the-united-individual/are-we-experiencing-this.md

 - Long-term planning depends increasingly on external conditions rather than personal effort
 - When job loss, business failure, or unexpected disruption occurs, recovery becomes significantly harder

-You are not required to agree with all of these descriptions.
+These points do not require full agreement.
-They are presented because they are widely mentioned and broadly observed.
+They are listed because they **appear repeatedly and across contexts**.

 ---

-### 3. Effort Remains, but Expectations Are Shifting
+## 3. Effort Remains, but Expectations Are Shifting

-One notable change stands out:
+One change is especially notable:

 **People have not stopped trying.
 But expectations about whether effort is “worth it” are changing.**